 - It proves that there’s a human element to your business

-- You show future and current patients that you take their feedback seriously
+- You show future and current clients that you take their feedback seriously

 - It’s the right thing to do, especially if your client or patient has made a valid point